 Net cash used in operating activities totaled A\$8.7 million for the half year ended December 31, 2005 compared to A\$5.3 million for the half year ended December 31, 2004.
 Research and development expenditure is the most significant expenditure item resulting in increased cash flows during the half years ended December 31, 2005 and 2004 and amounted to A\$5.2 million and A\$3.7 million respectively.
 Payments to suppliers and employees during the half years ended December 31, 2005 and 2004 were A\$4.3 million and A\$2.0 million, respectively.
-The increase in payments from the half year ended December 31, 2005 consisted of increased expenses relating to additional administrative activities and the timing of cash payments related to these activities.
+The increase in payments from the half year ended December 31, 2004 to the half year ended December 31, 2005 consisted of increased expenses relating to additional administrative activities and the timing of cash payments related to these activities.